animate1978/MB-Lab-docs/docs/dev_modules.rst

 MB-Lab Modules
 ==============

-This is a WIP document, things will change.
+The Modules of MB-Lab are the Python files, the engines that run under the hood.

 ============
 Main Modules
 ============

-The main modules are derived from the original code of ManuelBastioiLAB ver 1.6.1
+The main modules are derived from the original code of **ManuelBastioniLAB ver 1.6.1**

 Since the beginning of the fork this code has evolved and expanded over time.